whyboris/utilitarianism.net/content/peter-singer-famine-affluence-and-morality.md

 [^6]:
     Someone sufficiently desperate to escape the argument might try to reject the first premise by claiming that _overpopulation_ is such a problem that we should not seek to save lives after all (because lives saved add to overpopulation, thus increasing overall suffering).
 But there are a number of reasons why this is badly misguided.

     First, this claim is a myth: empirically, saving lives in poor countries does not lead to overpopulation.
-See: Melinda Gates (2014).
-[Saving Lives Does Not Lead to Overpopulation](https://thebreakthrough.org/issues/conservation/saving-lives-does-not-lead-to-overpopulation). _The Breakthrough Institute_; Hans Rosling.
-[Will saving poor children lead to overpopulation?](https://www.gapminder.org/answers/will-saving-poor-children-lead-to-overpopulation/) _Gapminder Foundation_.
+See: (i) Melinda Gates (2014).
+Saving Lives Does Not Lead to Overpopulation. <https://thebreakthrough.org/issues/conservation/saving-lives-does-not-lead-to-overpopulation>. _The Breakthrough Institute_; (ii) Hans Rosling.
+Will saving poor children lead to overpopulation? <https://www.gapminder.org/answers/will-saving-poor-children-lead-to-overpopulation/> _Gapminder Foundation_.

     Second, someone who really believed this claim would also need to advocate for shutting down hospitals, letting serial killers go free, etc. Few would be willing to consistently hold the view that there is no point to saving innocent lives.
 Letting people die unnecessarily seems an atrocious way to attempt to counteract overpopulation.